 Debit Card Fraud

-It is also very safe, with more than 99 per cent of the four billion transactions occurring without incident each year in Canada.
+It is also very safe, with more than 99 per cent of debit transactions occurring without incident each year in Canada.
 And while your bank is working to protect you from fraud, there are simple steps that you can take to protect yourself.

 Banks have teams of fraud experts and highly sophisticated fraud detection and prevention systems to protect customers from debit card fraud.
 Very often, the banks’ security systems can detect fraud and reimburse and notify a client before the client realizes the fraud has occurred.